jswilkinson851/ha-edf-freephase-dynamic-tariff/README.md

 ![GitHub license](https://img.shields.io/github/license/jswilkinson851/ha-edf-freephase-dynamic-tariff)
 ![GitHub last commit](https://img.shields.io/github/last-commit/jswilkinson851/ha-edf-freephase-dynamic-tariff)

-This custom integration provides **live pricing and full‑day half‑hourly rate data** for the **EDF FreePhase Dynamic 12‑month tariff**, using the EDF/Octopus Kraken API.
+This custom integration provides **live pricing and full half‑hourly rate data** for the **EDF FreePhase Dynamic 12‑month tariff**, using the EDF/Octopus Kraken API.
 It is designed for UK users on the FreePhase Dynamic tariff and supports multiple regions, multiple devices, and fully dynamic tariff‑code detection.

 The integration retrieves tariff information directly from the Kraken API and exposes it as Home Assistant sensors, allowing you to automate, visualise, and optimise your energy usage based on real‑time and upcoming pricing.